Worried About Climate Change? Move to These Cities

 Cross-country moves create a significant impact on your carbon footprint.
 Any move involves two of the biggest emissions generators: transportation and waste disposal.
 Here’s how to plan an eco-friendly move:

 - Reduce, reuse, recycle: Sell or donate unwanted items and reduce disposable belongings.

 - Community source: Instead of buying new moving supplies, do friends and neighbors a favor by taking their used boxes and packing material.
 You can save a lot of money and help the environment by acquiring used moving boxes.

 - Skip cardboard moving boxes: Moving companies now rent plastic moving bins as a disposable box alternative.

-- Carbon Offset: if within your financial realm, endorse programs that support renewable and efficient energy products that reduce carbon emissions.
+- Carbon Offset: If within your financial realm, endorse programs that support renewable and efficient energy products that reduce carbon emissions.